haskellfoundation/HaskellSchool/en/lessons/basics/operators.md

 ## Using Operators

-Operators in Haskell are functions that can be placed between two arguments: they can return a value of any type and their names are either a string of symbols or ordinary function names surrounded in backticks.
+Operators in Haskell are functions that can be placed between two arguments.
+There are two cases where you can use a function as an operator: when the function name only consists of symbols or when you surround the function name in backticks.
 Using infix notation makes it easier to write expressions containing many common functions:

 ```console?lang=haskell&prompt=ghci>,ghci|